publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395mm.md

 >     In the case of an eligible organization (or successor organization) that—

->         “(i) as of the date of the enactment of this Act, has been granted, under paragraph (2) of section 1876(f) of the Social Security Act \[subsec. (f)(2) of this section\], a modification or waiver of the requirement imposed by paragraph (1) of that section, but
+>         “(i) as of the date of the enactment of this Act, has been granted, under paragraph (2) of section 1876(f) of the Social Security Act \[[42 U.S.C.
+1395mm(f)(2)][/us/usc/t42/s1395mm/f/2]\], a modification or waiver of the requirement imposed by paragraph (1) of that section, but

 >         “(ii) does not meet the requirement for such modification or waiver under the amendment made by paragraph (1) of this subsection,

 >         the organization shall make, and continue to make, reasonable efforts to meet scheduled enrollment goals, consistent with a schedule of compliance approved by the Secretary of Health and Human Services.
 If the Secretary determines that the organization has complied, or made significant progress towards compliance, with such schedule of compliance, the Secretary may extend such waiver.
-If the Secretary determines that the organization has not complied with such schedule, the Secretary may provide for a sanction described in section 1876(f)(3) of the Social Security Act \[subsec. (f)(3) of this section\] (as amended by this section) effective with respect to individuals enrolling with the organization after the date the Secretary notifies the organization of such noncompliance.
+If the Secretary determines that the organization has not complied with such schedule, the Secretary may provide for a sanction described in section 1876(f)(3) of the Social Security Act \[[42 U.S.C.
+1395mm(f)(3)][/us/usc/t42/s1395mm/f/3]\] (as amended by this section) effective with respect to individuals enrolling with the organization after the date the Secretary notifies the organization of such noncompliance.

 >     “(D) __Treatment of certain waivers.—__

 >     In the case of an eligible organization (or successor organization) that is described in clauses (i) and (ii) of subparagraph (C) and that received a grant or grants totaling at least $3,000,000 in fiscal year 1987 under section 329(d)(1)(A) or 330(d)(1) of the Public Health Service Act \[[42 U.S.C.
 254b(d)(1)(A)][/us/usc/t42/s254b/d/1/A], 254c(d)(1)\]—

->         “(i) before January 1, 1996, section 1876(f) of the Social Security Act \[subsec. (f) of this section\] shall not apply to the organization;
+>         “(i) before January 1, 1996, section 1876(f) of the Social Security Act \[[42 U.S.C.
+1395mm(f)][/us/usc/t42/s1395mm/f]\] shall not apply to the organization;

->         “(ii) beginning on January 1, 1990, the Secretary of Health and Human Services shall conduct an annual review of the organization to determine the organization’s compliance with the quality assurance requirements of section 1876(c)(6) of such Act \[subsec. (c)(6) of this section\]; and
+>         “(ii) beginning on January 1, 1990, the Secretary of Health and Human Services shall conduct an annual review of the organization to determine the organization’s compliance with the quality assurance requirements of section 1876(c)(6) of such Act \[[42 U.S.C.
+1395mm(c)(6)][/us/usc/t42/s1395mm/c/6]\]; and

->         “(iii) after January 1, 1990, if the organization receives an unfavorable review under clause (ii), the Secretary, after notice to the organization of the unfavorable review and an opportunity to correct any deficiencies identified during the review, may provide for the sanction described in section 1876(f)(3) of such Act \[subsec. (f)(3) of this section\] effective with respect to individuals enrolling with the organization after the date the Secretary notifies the organization that the organization is not in compliance with the requirements of section 1876(c)(6) of such Act.”
+>         “(iii) after January 1, 1990, if the organization receives an unfavorable review under clause (ii), the Secretary, after notice to the organization of the unfavorable review and an opportunity to correct any deficiencies identified during the review, may provide for the sanction described in section 1876(f)(3) of such Act \[[42 U.S.C.
+1395mm(f)(3)][/us/usc/t42/s1395mm/f/3]\] effective with respect to individuals enrolling with the organization after the date the Secretary notifies the organization that the organization is not in compliance with the requirements of section 1876(c)(6) of such Act.”

 [Pub.
 L. 99–509, title IX, § 9312(d)(2)][/us/pl/99/509/s9312/d/2], Oct.
 21, 1986, [100 Stat.
 2001][/us/stat/100/2001], provided that:

-> “The amendment made by paragraph (1) \[amending this section\] shall apply to risk-sharing contracts under section 1876 of the Social Security Act \[this section\] with respect to services furnished on or after January 1, 1987.”
+> “The amendment made by paragraph (1) \[amending this section\] shall apply to risk-sharing contracts under section 1876 of the Social Security Act \[[42 U.S.C.
+1395mm][/us/usc/t42/s1395mm]\] with respect to services furnished on or after January 1, 1987.”

 [Pub.
 L. 99–509, title IX, § 9312(e)(2)][/us/pl/99/509/s9312/e/2], Oct.
 21, 1986, [100 Stat.
 2001][/us/stat/100/2001], provided that: